QPL2025/qpl-jekyll/index.md

 {% include map.html id="location" title="Conference Location" %}

+The conference dinner will take place at "Les Belles Plantes" located at [47 Rue Cuvier](https://goo.gl/maps/QAZaN9ywTRRjjsXNA).
+It is a short walk (approximately 15 minutes) from the conference venue.
+The dinner will be vegetarian with vegan options available upon request.

 We will update the website with more relevant information at a later time.

 ### Diamond Sponsor